Catechism Level 6: Living in Christ

 - keeping a spiritual journal.

-Also, students are asked pray for Fr.
+Also, students are asked to pray for Fr.
 Noah and for each other.
 These activities are not part of the evaluation but are the most important part of the class.

 Course Syllabus: View the full course syllabus here.